 pixi-build-python#

-backend is designed for building Python projects using standard Python packaging tools.
+The pixi-build-python backend is designed for building Python projects using standard Python packaging tools.
 It provides seamless integration with Pixi's package management workflow while supporting both PEP 517 and PEP 518 compliant projects.

 Warning

-is a preview feature, and will change until it is stabilized.
+pixi-build is a preview feature, and will change until it is stabilized.

-This is why we require users to opt in to that feature by adding "pixi-build" to workspace.preview
+This is why we require users to opt in to that feature by adding "pixi-build" to workspace.preview.

 Overview#